g4m817/llm-attention-head-instability/README.md

 We evaluate across **3 datasets × 2 models**.
 Each dataset has two runs: one with Nous-Capybara-7B, one with Mistral-7B. the first two datasets use the same system prompt "never say test", the last dataset uses a new system prompt "never use digits or URLs".
 These were chosen to demonstrate the signal appeared across datasets.

 ---
+> These results are preliminary and based on small datasets/models.
+While the signal separates benign from adversarial inputs in these runs, it is not clear if this generalizes across architectures, prompts, or attack types.

 ### 📊 Dataset 1: Encouraging / Manipulating the model to say "test"
 50 Attack prompts